Categorical structure in coherent theory of arithmetic: Parametrised natural numbers object in coherent categories

+The reason we attach the variable $x$ to these subobjects above is because it provides a syntactic way of using \emph{substitutions} to denote pullbacks.
+For instance, given a subobject $\varphi$ of $X$ and a morphism $f : Y \to X$, we will use $\varphi(f(y))$ to denote the following pullback,

-if both $X \models \varphi(x) \vdash \psi(x)$, and $X \models \psi(x) \vdash \varphi(x)$.
-The reason to write it in a \emph{sequent} form is because these semantic relations is \emph{closed} under derivation rules of coherent logic (cf. Section~\Ref{sec:coharith}), which are expressed in sequent form.
-More precisely, the logical rules for the connectives $\top,\bot,\wedge,\vee,\exists$ are \emph{sound} for the internal logic of $\mc C$.
-We refer the readers to~\cite[Ch.
-1]{caramello2018theories} for a complete description of categorical semantics of first-order logic.
+The reason to write them in \emph{sequent} form is because these semantic relations are \emph{closed} under derivation rules of coherent logic (cf. \Cref{sec:coharith}), which are expressed in sequent form.
+In particular, the logical rules for $\top,\bot,\wedge,\vee,\exists$ are \emph{sound} for the internal logic of $\mc C$; cf.~\citet[D1.3.2]{johnstone2002sketches}.

+Similarly, the validity of the induction principle for $N$ in $\mc C$ should also mean that these semantic relations will be closed under application of (IndR).
+If we can show this, then all the syntactic proofs we have given in \Cref{sec:coharith} also become true in the internal logic of $\mc C$.